kawaii-ghost/kawaii-ghost/README.md

-### Sex, drug, and crown is enough to destroy a country
+### Sex, drug, and crime is enough to destroy a country
 `26 - 11 - 2020`